Andromeda Black-Tonks

 After she married the Muggle-born Ted, Andromeda was disowned, and both her parents and older sister cut off all contact with her.
 Andromeda's relationship with Bellatrix was particularly hateful, given that Bellatrix attempted to murder Andromeda's own daughter (though Bellatrix was eventually killed by Andromeda).
 Bellatrix did not hesitate to try to kill Andromeda when she saw her sister during the Battle of Hogwarts.
 Andromeda also seemed to be offended when Harry Potter, upon first seeing her, reacted as if she were her older sister.
 Andromeda showed no remorse for her older sister's death at her own hands, given Bellatrix's cruelty towards her and her attempts to murder both her child and Sirius.

-Narcissa Black
+Narcissa "Cissy" Black (possibly estranged sister)

 Andromeda's relationship with Narcissa, however, was not hateful and was more of a caring one.
 Following Voldemort's defeat and Lucius Malfoy's arrest, Narcissa renounced her formerly valued pure-blood supremacy.